Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

 We now upper bound the number of cake-adding phase rounds between any two consecutive rounds that decrease the number of envy edges.
-If the whole remaining cake is allocated (Step~\ref{EFhalfALG-EF}), $\perfect(C, n)$ is called once and then Algorithm~\ref{alg:EFhalf} terminates.
-In the case that a piece of remaining cake is allocated, by Lemma~\ref{lem:equalEdgeIncrease}, the size of the maximal addable set strictly decreases.
-Because the size of any addable set is $O(n)$, this means the number of cake-adding phases rounds between any two consecutive rounds that decrease the number of envy edges is $O(n)$.
+If the whole remaining cake is allocated (Step~\ref{EFhalfALG-EF}), $\perfect(C, n, N)$ is called once and then Algorithm~\ref{alg:EFhalf} terminates.
+In the case that a piece of remaining cake is allocated, by Lemma~\ref{lem:equalEdgeIncrease}, the size of the maximal addable set strictly decreases or an addable set no longer exists; in the latter case, the algorithm proceeds to an envy-cycle-elimination phase.
+Because the size of any addable set is $O(n)$, it means that the number of cake-adding phase rounds between any two consecutive rounds that decrease the number of envy edges is $O(n)$.